pedram-mohajer/V2LM/README.md

 ---

-**Note**: Ensure that you have access to GPUs with adequate memory for fine-tuning large models.
+**Note**: Ensure that you have access to GPUs with adequate memory for fine-tuning large models.<br>
 **Note**: The models are fine-tuned on an A100 40GB GPU.